pay down credit card debt

 - If you have more than one credit card, consider paying off the one with the highest interest rate first.
 That very likely could make more money available more quickly.
 Some authorities recommend instead paying off the one with the lowest balance, as that would free an entire payment.
 If you aren't up to those calculations, seek advice from a credit union or bank.

-- A balance transfer or consolidation loan may proved wiser still.
+- A balance transfer or consolidation loan may prove wiser still.
 Debt consolidation loans are usually available that will offer lower interest rates than credit cards carry.
 However, fees must be taken into account when deciding whether the loan would actually be cheaper over the long haul.

-- A home equity loan could be an economical opportunity and the interest may even be tax-deductible, though remember that closing costs may come into play, which could offset — or more — any gains in interest payments.
+- A home equity loan could be an economic opportunity and the interest may even be tax-deductible, though remember that closing costs may come into play, which could offset — or more — any gains in interest payments.
 (Also, most experts caution that home equity is a very valuable asset and should not be risked at any cost.
 The last thing anyone wants is to make the family home vulnerable.)

 - Put windfalls, such as tax returns, gifts or bonuses, toward debt payments.